ditn/KotlinStyleGuide/README.md

 ```java
 String key = MyFragment.BUNDLE_VALUE_ONE;
 ```
 This also inlines any access to the `val`.
-For more information, check out [this](https://blog.egorand.me/where-do-i-put-my-constants-in-kotlin/) excellent article regarding constants in Kotlin.
+There is a caveat though: this only works with For more information, check out [this](https://blog.egorand.me/where-do-i-put-my-constants-in-kotlin/) excellent article regarding constants in Kotlin.

 # Functions